“What happened?” Melody asked.

 Melody and Sarah shared a bedroom, while Steve and Shelly shared another bedroom.
 Michael, Allison, and Alex had their own bedrooms.

 Throughout the night, neither Michael nor Allison could sleep, because they kept thinking about how their relationship ended.
 Michael also thought about how he and Allison were now on the ship.
 There were a few times throughout the night that Michael took this as a sign he and Allison should get back together.
-But he also thought about how their relationship went south.

 The next day, everybody ate breakfast in the mess hall.